ubergrape/otrtc/README.md

 We've only specified a single STUN server in `client/scripts/transport/Peer.coffee` and omitted TURN-servers.
 If you want to add your own servers (STUN and/or TURN), add them to that list.

+You can find quite an up-to-date list here: [STUN+TURN servers list](https://gist.github.com/yetithefoot/7592580).
+This should get you started for trying out the chat.
+But for production applications you should get permission from all TURN/STUN servers you use and only use servers you trust as clients expose info about their networking infrastructure to them.
+Ideally you would set up your own servers.